alsigna/netbox-software-manager/README.md

 ## Important notes

+*JUNOS SUPPORT* - limited to upload via SCP only currently, attempts to upgrade will break things!

 1. Developed on NetBox 3.4.3 and compatible (probably) with other versions, but not tested.
 2. Plugin works with standalone IOS/IOS-XE boxes only.
 No Stacks/VSS/StackWiseVirtual at present.
 3. Plugin operates with software version only, and does not consider feature set (lanlite vs lanbase, K9 vs NPE).